ElenJ/biomed-extractor/docs/data_sources.md

 ## **4. APIs and External Services**

 - **Current Version:**
   - No external APIs are called by default.
 All data processing is performed locally on uploaded files to maximize privacy and reduce security risks.
+User can select huggingface models, which are fetched from the huggingface repo.

 - **Planned Enhancements:**
   - Option to fetch and update study data directly from ClinicalTrials.gov via their REST API or FTP bulk download endpoints.
-  - Potential integration with Huggingface Model Hub (for on-demand model fetching).
   - Updates to permit secure, institution-limited use of cloud-based LLM APIs, fully controlled by user opt-in.